ArkEcosystemArchive/cpp-crypto/docs/cpp.md

 ////////////////////////////////////////////////////////////////////////////////
 // Sketch Constants

-static const auto Passphrase        = "this is a top secret passphrase";
+constexpr auto Passphrase           = "this is a top secret passphrase";
-static const auto SecondPassphrase  = "this is a top secret passphrase too";
+constexpr auto SecondPassphrase     = "this is a top secret passphrase too";
-static const auto MessageText       = "Hello World";
+constexpr auto MessageText          = "Hello World";

-static const auto WifByte           = 0xaa;  // Devnet
+constexpr auto WifByte = 0xaa;  // Devnet

 ////////////////////////////////////////////////////////////////////////////////
 // Create a PrivateKey using a 12-word Passphrase.